Move It: Personnel

+Charts

 2006 version

+In 2006, Richard re-recorded "Move It" with Brian May of Queen on guitar and Brian Bennett of the Shadows on drums.
+He recorded it as part of a campaign to extend the copyright on recordings from 50 years to 70 years, with Richard's original recording of "Move It" set to enter the public domain at the end of 2008.
+The British government turned down this request in 2007 and so a number of Richard's songs entered the public domain over the next few years.
+However, the copyright law was eventually changed in 2013, though this was not retroactive, so songs recorded before 1963 remained in the public domain.

-In 2006, Richard re-recorded "Move It" with Brian May of Queen on guitar and Brian Bennett of The Shadows on drums.
-The track was released as the second track on a double A-side CD single alongside "21st Century Christmas".
-The single peaked on debut at no. 2 on the UK Singles Chart in December.
+"Move It" was released as the second track on a double A-side CD single alongside "21st Century Christmas".
+The single peaked on debut at number 2 on the UK Singles Chart in December.
 A limited edition 7" vinyl single was also released with "Move It" as the A-side.
-The track was included on Richard's 2006 duets album Two's Company.
+The track was included on Richard's 2006 duets album Two's Company: The Duets.